clemsonciti/citi-webpage/cyberinfrastructure.md

 ### Overview

 - available for free to all Clemson students, faculty, and staff
-- 740 computer nodes (responsible for processing and computation)
+- 740 cores (responsible for processing and computation)
-- 1 TB of personal space (not backed up)
+- 1 TB of work space available on the nodes

 ### Support